Tōdai-ji

-Tōdai-ji (東大寺, Todaiji temple) is a Buddhist temple complex that was once one of the powerful Seven Great Temples, located in the city of Nara, Japan.
+'Eastern Great Temple' (東大寺, Tōdai-ji) is a Buddhist temple complex that was once one of the powerful Seven Great Temples, located in the city of Nara, Japan.
 The construction of the temple was an attempt to imitate Chinese temples from the much-admired Tang dynasty.
 Though it was originally founded in the year 738 CE, Tōdai-ji was not opened until the year 752 CE.
-The temple has undergone several reconstructions since then, with the most significant reconstruction (that of the Great Buddha Hall) taking place in 1709.
+The temple has undergone several reconstructions, including one initiated by Minamoto Yoritomo in 1181 (entrusted to Chogen, a monk of the Jodo sect) which included the standardization of existing buildings and the strengthening of visible pillars.
+Since then, one of the most significant reconstruction (that of the Great Buddha Hall) took place in 1709.
 However, it was on the verge of collapse in the late 19th century due to the weight of its huge roof.
 The collapse was prevented through a first restoration (1904–1913), and its current appearance was completed using steel framing between 1974 and 1980.
-Its Great Buddha Hall (大仏殿 Daibutsuden) houses the world's largest bronze statue of the Buddha Vairocana, known in Japanese as Daibutsu (大仏).
+Its Great Buddha Hall (大仏殿, Daibutsuden) houses the world's largest bronze statue of the Buddha Vairocana, known in Japanese as Daibutsu (大仏).
 The temple also serves as the Japanese headquarters of the Kegon school of Buddhism.
 The temple is a listed UNESCO World Heritage Site as one of the "Historic Monuments of Ancient Nara", together with seven other sites (including temples, shrines and places) in the city of Nara.